 then I will provide an update of recent material, as from 27 April 2016.
 Any questions/comments or corrections will be responded to.
 There may be some inaccuracies for which I apologize, only further research can eliminate errors and I will gladly amend where required.
 I invite contributions to this work.
 I can be contacted at:

-I acknowledge the research help of Paul Simpson (Butterknowle), website assistance of Nat.
+I acknowledge the research help of Paul Simpson and Bob Dixon, the website assistance of Nat.
 Clark and patience of my wife Kathryn.

 References and sources of information have been provided where ever possible.
 Should anyone wish to use any information provided by the website then there is no objection but an acknowledgement of the source would be appreciated.